The Ever Passing Moment

-The Ever Passing Moment is the fifth studio album by punk rock band MxPx, released on May 16, 2000.
+The Ever Passing Moment is the fifth studio album by American punk rock band MxPx, released on May 16, 2000.

-MxPx gained critical recognition for this album and landed a slot supporting for The Offspring and Cypress Hill on the Conspiracy of One tour.
-"Responsibility" proved to be a minor radio hit, peaking at #24 on the Billboard Modern Rock chart.
-Bassist Mike Herrera said on the It Came From Bremerton VHS tape that his song writing on The Ever Passing Moment was inspired by Elvis Costello's second album This Year's Model.
+MxPx gained critical recognition for this album and landed a slot supporting for the Offspring and Cypress Hill on the Conspiracy of One tour.
+"Responsibility" proved to be a minor radio hit, peaking at No. 24 on the Billboard Modern Rock chart.
+Bassist Mike Herrera said on the It Came from Bremerton VHS tape that his songwriting on The Ever Passing Moment was inspired by Elvis Costello's second album This Year's Model.

 The intro countdown in the song "The Next Big Thing" is Dave Grohl screaming "1, 2, 3, go!".

 Track listing

 All songs written by Mike Herrera.